Exploring unsupervised top tagging using Bayesian inference: Mixture model in the Fourier framework

 As detailed in Sec.~\ref{sec:topsatlhc}, we estimate the MAP through Stochastic Variational Inference (SVI) by using the \texttt{Pyro} package \cite{bingham2019pyro} in \texttt{Python3}.
 In Fig.~\ref{fig:distA3t} we plot the data distribution with true QCD (top) labels in blue (red), using a true QCD ratio of $p=0.5$.
 We perform a supervised fit of a Beta distribution over each class, with the resulting distributions shown in dashed lines.
 Solid lines represent the distributions given by MAP estimates, and the inferred QCD probability at the MAP is $\pi_0^{\rm MAP}=0.32$.
 In Fig.~\ref{fig:distA3tsum} the total data distribution is shown, where the fitted and MAP distributions are taken as the weighted sum of the corresponding Beta distributions, as in Eq.~\eqref{eq:mixtureA3t}.
 Note that the MAP distribution correctly captures the data without labels, at the cost of estimating a lower $\pi_0^{\rm MAP}$ value.
 Also, for low $\tilde{A}_3$ values the top distribution given by the MAP is underestimated, which is compensated by overestimating the QCD distribution.
 On the other hand, the QCD distribution is underestimated at large $\tilde{A}_3$, where the top distribution is correctly reproduced.
 Our model succeeds at capturing some features of the class distributions and it correctly fits the data without labels.
 Nonetheless, given the significant overlap between both classes, it tends to infer distributions that are distant from the truth data resulting in poor tagging performance, with a top tagger based on these inferred distributions yielding an AUC of $0.62$ and an accuracy of $0.55$ for a sample with $p=0.5$.
 This is because the mixture model is appropriately learning the total density without the need to separate explicitly into the true distributions of QCD and top jets.
 This is similar to the results reported in Ref.~\cite{Alvarez:2021hxu} where it was shown that learning the top and QCD defining features is enough for unsupervised density estimation.

+These results are further backed by the posterior predictive checks.
+Performing the full posterior predictive check, we obtain 0.50, while for Top and QCD we obtain 0.43 and 0.32 respectively, noting that we are learning appropriately the total density distribution even if each class may be mismodelled.

 A clear improvement for the Bayesian Fourier approach in this Section would be to go beyond the Beta distribution to better model the expected shape for $\tilde A_3$ and propose the corresponding PDF.
 However, even though the Fourier simplification is attractive, the approach itself has an intrinsic limitation as a tagger due to the little discrimination power one can assess from the Montecarlo data in Fig.~\ref{fig:distA3t}.
 In any case, even without a good tagger, having a better model for the $\tilde A_3$ distributions could provide the total fraction in the sample, as well as relevant information for the physics involved.
+One could also incorporate the constituent energies to the Fourier model, while preserving one-dimensionality, by using the energy fraction deposited in each $\varpi$ bin and computing the $\tilde{A}_i$ frequencies in the same fashion as above.
+In this case, we still observe that the Montecarlo distributions of QCD and Top data do not separate enough, and therefore the model performance is not improved.

 In the next Section we develop a similar analysis as in this Section, but using the $N$-subjettiness ratio $\tau_3/\tau_2$, which shows less overlap between classes and thus it is in principle better to match density estimation to classification performance.